Parsa-Sedigh/gel-event-driven-microservices/pamphlets/section-3.md

 kafka AdminClient: manage and inspect brokers, topics and configurations.

+acks: all - wait ack from all replicas | 1: wait only current broker's ack | 0: no ack

 ## 16-012 Creating kafka-admin module - Part 2 Creating Kafka topics programmatically

 ## 17-013 Creating kafka-producer module Configuration of Kafka producer

+## 18-014 Creating kafka-producer module Produce events to store in Kafka event store